 Option 4: Option1 + add a NOTE to clarify that Rel-17 only supports the signaling framework to support posSIBs to L2 Remote UE connected to a Relay UE and it does not guarantee the optimal working of the positioning feature.

+Option 5: Support posSIBs request in RemoteUEInformationSidelink message as per existing RAN2 agreements for L2 Remote UE in any RRC state + make corrections to RRC spec to allow L2 Remote UE in any state request posSIBs

 Rapporteur thinks that option 1 or option 4 are the simplest changes to the RRC specs.
 Whereas, option 2 or option 3 require further discussion on what changes to make to the RRC specs and may require coordination with positioning WI.